JSandhu223/osticket-prereqs/README.md

 `sudo apt install mariadb-server`

-<h3>Part 4 - Installing PHP</h3>
+<h3>Part 5 - Installing PHP</h3>

 PHP will be used to display content to the end-user and process requests to the database server.
-To install PHP and its necessary dependencies, we can run
+To install PHP and its necessary dependencies for osTicket, run

-`sudo apt install php libapache2-mod-php php-mysql`
+`sudo apt install apt install apache2 php php-cli php-common php-imap php-redis php-snmp php-xml php-zip php-mbstring php-curl php-mysqli php-gd php-intl php-apcu libapache2-mod-php unzip -y`

 To confirm that PHP was installed, run `php -v` to see the version of PHP.
 As of this tutorial, the latest version is 8.2.20.

 <img src="images/PHP_VersionCheck.png" height="60%" width="60%" />

-<h3>Part 5 - Creating the Database</h3>
+<h3>Part 6 - Creating the Database</h3>

 We can create the database from the command line.
 Type `sudo mariadb` to open the mariaDB interpreter and enter the following SQL commands: